 Unlike the perfect creation of Adam, who is “perfect, happy and prosperous”, Frankenstein’s offspring has some decent qualities, but these “luxuriances” form a hideous contrast.
 The teeth of “pearly whiteness” and the “lustrous black hair” form a “horrid contrast with the creature’s “watery eyes”, with his “dun-white sockets” and with his “shrivelled complexion”.
 The “lifeless thing” opens his “dull yellow eyes” and yields a “convulsive motion”.

 If God nurtures his creator, Victor abandons his.
 Whilst the monster yearns for love and contact and recognition, with his “one hand (was) stretched out, seemingly to detain me”, Victor “escaped, and rushed downstairs”.
 (59) Feeling very agitated, he is anxious to escape any “approach of the demoniacal corpse to which I had so miserably given life” (59).
-After the birth, Victor becomes, like Coleridge’s Ancient Mariner, constantly aware of a heinous presence, stalking him.
+After the fiend’s birth, Victor becomes, like Coleridge’s Ancient Mariner, constantly aware of a heinous presence, stalking him.
+(The mariner becomes cursed after gratuitously killing the albatross, a benign and helpful presence; Victor becomes cursed after his fateful rejection.)
 The Ancient Mariner “walks on, and turns no more his head/Because he knows a frightful fiend/Doth close behind him tread”.
 (60) This leads to a heightened state of anxiety and frustration.
 He is never at ease.

-As he ponders the toils of his labour, the use of the first person, promethean “I”, emphasizes Victor’s role as a creator and the burden of his creation: “I beheld the accomplishment of my toils”.
-And as Victor is aware of his desire to “infuse(s) a spark of being into the lifeless thing”, Shelley leaves readers in no doubt that his quest for dominance, transgresses human and scientific boundaries.
+As Victor ponders the toils of his labour, the use of the first person, promethean “I”, emphasizes Victor’s role as a creator and the burden of his creation: “I beheld the accomplishment of my toils”.
+And as Victor is aware of his desire to “infuse(s) a spark of being into the lifeless thing”, Shelley leaves readers in no doubt that his quest for the secret of life, transgresses human and scientific boundaries.

 The pursuit of the secrets of existence and the desire to usurp the role of God and the mother is presented as sacrilegious and blasphemous.
 The promethean light that penetrates the darkness and grasps its essence is associated with the process of “infusing life into an inanimate body”.
 A certain “pearly whiteness” suggests “luxuriances”.
 However, the “life” turns into a grotesque monster focusing our attention on the blasphemous attempts of man to usurp the role of God and of the mother.